Balm Bench

 Soy wax starts as soybean oil, a triglyceride-rich liquid made mostly of unsaturated fatty acids.
 Hydrogenation shifts part of that fatty acid profile toward greater saturation, which raises the melting range and turns the oil into a more solid, waxy material with slower flow and better structure at room temperature.

 That structure comes from crystal formation.
-As soy wax cools, it builds a network that traps liquid oils and changes hardness, payoff, and surface appearance.
+As soy wax cools, it builds a network that traps liquid oils and changes how firm the balm feels, how it scoops, and how smooth the top looks.
 Cooling rate and reheating matter here: uneven crystal formation can show up as graininess, frosting, or a less uniform finish.
 Because soy-derived lipids can still carry some unsaturation, oxidation control still matters for odor and color over time.